 A 7-member citizen board provides oversight of the Access and Habitat Program.
 Appointed by the Oregon Fish and Wildlife Commission, the board consists of 3 members representing agriculture and timber landowner interests, 3 members representing hunter interests, and 1 chair who represents the general public.
 Six, 7-member councils throughout the state act as advisory councils to the State Access and Habitat Board.

-The Access and Habitat Program was reauthorized by the Legislature in 2009, extending its benefits to Oregon’s citizens and wildlife resources through December of 2019.
-During the past 17 years, the Access and Habitat Program has funded 399 access and/or habitat projects.
-These projects have provided over 7 million acres of public access and improved more than 1 million acres of wildlife habitat on private land.
+The Access and Habitat Program was reauthorized by the Legislature in 2009, extending its benefits to Oregon’s citizen and wildlife resources through December of 2019.